 For commercial grade gate posts, 2-3/8″, 2-7/8″, 4″, 6-5/8″ and even 8-5/8″ diameter are all options.
 Many times these post have a heavier wall thickness to add strength.

-It is important to choose the correct size hinges for the job.
+It is important to choose the correct size chain link gate hinges for the job.
 Some are adjustable in size.
 However, most are very specific and require the exact measurement in order to function properly.

 Male and Female Frame Hinges

-Male and female are the most common type of hinge to install on light weight residential gates.
+Male and female are the most common type of chain link gate hinges to install on light weight residential gates.
 Designed to be simple and affordable in price, carriage bolts are used to attach the hinge to the gate and post.

 They allow gates to swing in both directions, opening a little further than 90 degre